danielpclark/webpacker-rs/README.md

-# Webpacker-Rs
+# Webpacker-rs

-Webpacker-Rs is a Rust wrapper for using WebpackerCli in your Rust web framework's deployment and asset management.
+Webpacker-rs is a Rust wrapper for using WebpackerCli/Webpacker/Webpack in your Rust web framework's deployment and asset management.

 ## Contributing